-The AMS Air Monitoring Laboratory's main responsibility is to provide accurate data on the quality of the City's air.
-Pollutants in the atmosphere are measured to answer a number of questions such as:
+The AMS Air Monitoring Laboratory's main responsibility is to provide accurate data on the quality of the City's air, as it can lead to various health concerns.
+Pollutants in the atmosphere are measured to answer several questions such as:

-- Are the NAAQS being met in Philadelphia? - How close or far away are we from meeting these standards? - Which pollutants are getting worse (increasing in concentration) or improving?
+- Are the National Ambient Air Quality Standards being met in Philadelphia? - How close or how far away are we from achieving the projected goals for these standards? - Which pollutants are getting worse (increasing in concentration) or improving (decreasing in concentration)?

 Many of our measurements require detecting very small amounts of a pollutant, often expressed as parts per million (ppm) or parts per billion (ppb).
-An illustration: imagine a million yellow balls all the same size with several red balls in the middle of them; we would need to find those red balls and then be able to count them.
+An illustration: imagine a million yellow balls, all the same size, with several red balls in the middle of them; we would need to find those red balls and then be able to count them.
 The instruments used to measure air pollutants need to be reliable in identifying the pollutant and accurate in making the measurement every time.
-The main way we check to see if our instruments are giving accurate measurements is to send a sample of air which has a known amount (concentration) of a pollutant and compare what the instrument says is the concentration to what we know is the right concentration.
-Then adjustments (calibration) to an instrument can be made to give a better measurement.
+The primary way we check to see if our instruments are giving accurate measurements is to send a sample of air which has a known amount (concentration) of a pollutant and compare the instrument's concentration measurement to what we know is the correct concentration.
+Adjustments (calibration) can then be made to an instrument to give a better measurement.
 If the equipment is off by a significant margin, the instrument needs to be repaired or replaced.
 The EPA and our Laboratory have standard operating procedures on how accurate and reliable measurements need to be to answer the questions being asked.
-The instruments being used now are much more reliable than those available years ago.
+The instruments being used now are much more reliable than those available many years ago.
 Steps to assure good data quality include: